 Have you ever done construction before and do you like reading how-to books, especially stuff as dry as building codes?

 If not, do yourself a favor… don’t do it.
-I don’t have kids but just the addition of two large, energetic puppies to the household was enough to grind my own renovation efforts to a halt.
+I don’t have kids but just the addition of two large, energetic puppies to the household was enough to interfere with my renovation plans.

 Even if you decide to do the work, pick your battles.
 Norm Abrams, the demigod of home improvement, wrote that he spent years getting through all the finish work on his own house.
 Even he knew when to call for outside help.